Clund1/Project-1---GAME/README.md

 # Project-1---GAME

 # # Goblin-Match (or Goblincentration) # #
-  -- A bunch of goblins are hiding from you in the brush!
+  -- A buncha goblins are hiding from you in the brush!
 Can you match them all? --
 ## Wireframes
 ![Wireframe](imgs/WireFrame.drawio.png)